Livestock-Wildlife Interaction

 Objectives

-The Doctoral Candidate will collect data and develop models necessary to develop a drone-based method for detecting threats along planned livestock grazing routes and predicting whether the behaviour and movement of the threatening species is likely to lead to an encounter with the livestock herd.
+DC1 will collect data and develop models necessary to develop a drone-based method for detecting threats along planned livestock grazing routes and predicting whether the behaviour and movement of the threatening species is likely to lead to an encounter with the livestock herd.

-Specifically, the Doctoral Candidate will:
+Specifically, DC1 will:

-• Collect and analyse aerial footage of predators and herbivores to
+• Collect and analyse aerial footage of predators and herbivores

-• Develop models that predict wildlife movement, predator attacks, and encounters between livestock and disease vectors based on current wildlife behaviour and expected herd trajectory.
+• Develop models that predict wildlife movement, predator attacks, and encounters between livestock and disease vectors based on current wildlife behaviour and expected herd trajectory

 Expected Results